chrisglein/chrisglein.github.io/deeper/rules.md

 Perform an Explore action as above, but the new tile may be placed on top of an existing adjacent tile as long as the new tile would still fit the rules for legal placement.
 Return all resources on the old tile to the supply.
 The new tile gets one fewer resource (of your choice) than it would normally.

 ### Convert
 While in your habitat you may use any of your built cards (including your “Fabricator” to convert resources.
-These abilities show the **->** icon.
+These abilities show the <mark>-></mark> icon.
 You may pay resources from your “Inventory” or from your “Storage” to fuel these conversions.
 Return the spent resources to the supply.

-**You may freely move resources between your “Inventory” and “Storage” as a free action while in your habitat.**
+<mark>You may freely move resources between your “Inventory” and “Storage” as a free action while in your habitat.</mark>

 ### Craft
 While in your habitat you may pay resources (from a combination of your “Inventory” and your “Storage”) to build habitat cards or rocket cards.